 Can I Get Cookies from the Responses?

-Can I Logging In/Register and Access Content Behind Login?
+Can I Log In/Register and Access Content Behind a Login?

-Can I Logging In/Register and Access Content Behind Login?
+Can I Log In/Register and Access Content Behind a Login?

 - Send POST requests.